 Spring Service Day at Ritchey Woods

 The annual Spring Service Day at Ritchey Woods helps protect the park’s native wildflowers from invasive plant species.
-Come ready to dig in at this rain or shine event held in conjuction with the spring service day.

 City Recycling Day

-The City of Fishers hosts free City Recycling Day at Billericay Park, where residents can recycle electronics, household items (such as mowers, treadmills, bikes, grills, batteries, metals, etc.) and household hazardous wastes (such as automotive fluids, acids, paints, fertilizers, pesticides, PCB ballasts).
+The City of Fishers hosts free bi-annual City Recycling Day at Billericay Park, where residents can recycle electronics, household items (such as mowers, treadmills, bikes, grills, batteries, metals, etc.) and household hazardous wastes (such as automotive fluids, acids, paints, fertilizers, pesticides, PCB ballasts).